patricksavalle/devops-project-template/content/project-plan.md

 ## Best Practices

-- [ ] Never go dark, never assume, include appropriate stakeholders in all phases of the project
+- [ ] Never go dark, never assume, communicate with appropriate stakeholders in all phases of the project

 - [ ] Make project communication and collaboration available to all stakeholders